 - Update 10/2022: As of 7/1/21, Exhibit M of the Performance Contract between DBHDS and CSBs outlines requirements to complete required training in the Commonwealth's learning management system, which includes information about timely connectivity and where to find behaviorists.
 Exhibit M also outlines requirements for timely referrals and assisting individuals with getting onto multiple waitlists if services are not yet immediately available.
 The expectation is reviewed by DBHDS staff at provider and support coordinator roundtables each quarter.
 WaMS auto-populates a message to connect the person to services within 30 days if the need for a referral is indicated at the ISP meeting.
 At this time, adequate instruction on expectations (antecedents) have been and will continue to be provided to support coordinator through multiple avenues. - Update 4/2023: Information on SC completion of required training is provided later in this report.
 Exhibit M requirements remain in place for the current fiscal year and will remain so in the upcoming fiscal year.
 DBHDS continues to provide information about these compliance indicators and related resources at support coordinator and provider roundtables and in communications such as the List Serv.
 Numerous instructions on the requirements of these compliance indicators remain in place. - Update 10/2023: Exhibit M requirements remain in place and required training for SC's is outlined on page 13 of this report.
-Starting in July 2023, DBHDS is sharing person specific information to CSB leadership on people still not connected to behavioral services and inquiring on status updates, which may serve as prompt on the criticality of these indicators as well assist any CSB that needs help in connecting a person to a provider.

-• Update 4/2024: Exhibit M requirements remain in place and SC training information is included on page 14 of this report.
-DBHDS has been sharing person specific information with CSB leadership for each month since July 2023 as noted above.
+Starting in July 2023, DBHDS is sharing person specific information to CSB leadership on people still not connected to behavioral services and inquiring on status updates, which may serve as prompt on the criticality of these indicators as well assist any CSB that needs help in connecting a person to a provider. - Update 4/2024: Exhibit M requirements remain in place and SC training information is included on page 14 of this report.
+DBHDS has been sharing person specific information with CSB leadership for each month since July 2023 as noted above. - Update 10/2024: Exhibit M requirements continue to be in place with training information located on pages 14-15 of this report.
+DBHDS continues sharing person specific information with CSB leadership.
+DBHDS has commenced assessment with 10 CSBs to determine unique business practices (or other variables) that may be influencing performance.
+The assessments, along with recommended action steps provided to CSBs, are expected to conclude by the end of this calendar year.